DorBitton/Devops/Subjects/Essential Commands/Linux Basics.md

 ## Use input-output redirection (e.g. >, >>, |, 2>)

-All Unix-based operating systems provide at least three different input and output channels - called *stdin*, *stdout* and *stderr* respectively - that allow communication between a program and the environment in which it is run.
+All Unix-based operating systems provide three primary input and output channels, known as stdin, stdout, and stderr.
+These channels facilitate communication between a program and its environment.
+In Bash, each channel is numbered from 0 to 2, representing stdin (0), stdout (1), and stderr (2).
+These channels are file descriptors, referring to specific files that can be manipulated, copied, read, or written.

-In Bash each of these channels is numbered from 0 to 2, and takes the name of *file descriptor*, because it refers to a particular file: as it happens with any other file stored in the system, you can manipulate it, copy it, read it or write it on its.
+Upon starting a Bash environment, the default descriptors point to the terminal where the session originated.
+Initially, stdin corresponds to user input, and both stdout for regular messages and stderr for error messages are directed to the terminal.

-When a Bash environment is started, all three default descriptor files point to the terminal where the session was initialized: the input (stdin - 0) corresponds to what is typed in the terminal, and both outputs - stdout ( 1) for traditional messages and stderr (2) for error messages - they are sent to the terminal.
-In fact, an open terminal in a Unix-based operating system is usually itself a file, commonly stored in /dev/tty0; when a new session is opened in parallel with an existing one, the new terminal will be /dev/tty1 and so on.
-Therefore, initially the three file descriptor all point to the file representing the terminal in which they are executed.
+an active terminal within a Unix-based operating system is typically treated as a file, commonly stored in /dev/tty0.
+When a new session runs concurrently with an existing one, the subsequent terminal is assigned as /dev/tty1 and so forth.
+Consequently, initially, all three file descriptors point to the file symbolizing the terminal in which they are executed.
 There are operator to redirect input, ouput and error.

 * < - redirect stdin